theredfoxfire/ais-web-service/README.md

 ```

-You also can find out the available url API by type this command:
+You can find out the available url API by type this command:

 ```
 $ php app/console debug:route | grep api